 Who is it for?

 Interpreters and/or translators working in clinical, health education or health promotion settings.
+This training is aimed at interpreters and translators that work with people from migrant and refugee background, international students, and visitors.

 Whilst new interpreters and translators will gain the most from this introductory course, advanced interpreters and translators are also invited.